Transaction exposure definition and difference from economic exposure.

 A forward contract occurs when a firm sells its foreign currency receivables or buys its foreign currency payable forward to eliminate exchange risk exposure.
 It allows the company to lock in a future exchange rate today so that profits will not be affected by changes in the exchange rate.
 Forward contracts completely eliminate exchange exposure, but the firm has to forgo the opportunity to benefit from favorable changes in the exchange rate.
 Currency options, on the other hand, provide a flexible “optional” hedge against exchange risk exposure.
 Currency options allow firms to limit the downside risk while preserving the upside potential.
 If the dollar depreciates the firm can use the currency option, while if the dollar appreciates the firm can allow the option to expire and use the spot rate.
 The firm pays for this flexibility with an option premium.

-Problem 1: Cray Research sold a supercomputer to the Max Planck Institute in Germany on credit and invoiced 10 million euros payable in six months.
-Currently, the six month forward exchange rate is $1.10/euro and the foreign exchange advisor for Cray Research predicts that the spot rate is likely to be $1.05/Euro in six months
+SOLD supercomputer to the Max Planck Institute in Germany on credit and invoiced 10 million euros payable in six months.
+Currently, the six-month forward exchange rate is $1.10/euro and the foreign exchange advisor for Cray Research predicts that the spot rate is likely to be $1.05/Euro in six months

 What is the expected gain/loss from a forward hedge?